-Participating executive officers and employees are eligible for annual awards under the plan based on bank performance.
-Plan awards are determined based on bank performance at one of three levels: minimum, threshold, and maximum.
-The number of performance goals may vary each year, but there are six goals for 2016.
-The precise performance goal categories also may vary each year, but for 2016 the six specific performance goal categories and the weights assigned to them are:
+Participating executive officers and employees are eligible for annual awards under the plan based on the Bank's performance.
+Plan awards are determined based on the Bank's performance at one of three levels: minimum, threshold, and maximum.
+The number of performance goals may vary each year, but there are six goals for 2017.
+The precise performance goal categories also may vary each year, but for 2017 the six specific performance goal categories and the weights assigned to them are:

 - 1) return on equity, 15%,

 - 2) return on assets, 20%,

 - 3) net loan growth, 15%

-- 4) efficiency ratio, 15%
+- 4) efficiency ratio, 10%

 - 5) core deposit growth, 20%

-- 6) classified asset coverage ratio, 15%
+- 6) classified asset coverage ratio, 20%

-The executives selected for participation in 2016 are the Chief Executive Officer, the Chief Financial Officer, the Chief Operating Officer, and the Chief Credit Officer.
+The executives selected for participation in 2017 are the CEO, the CFO, the COO, the CCO and the CLO.
 The Board of Directors may change any and all features of the plan at any time.

 The total potential award pool is a fixed dollar amount established by the Board, with the recommendation of the Compensation Committee.
-For 2016 the maximum potential incentive bonus for each participating executive is one half of his or her base salary, the bonus pool for threshold performance is \$250,000, and for performance below threshold cash incentives are entirely within the discretion of the Board, which may allocate among participating executives a total cash incentive pool of up to \$100,000, but only if earnings for the year exceed that amount.
+For 2017, the maximum potential incentive bonus for each participating executive is one half of his or her base salary, the bonus pool for threshold performance is \$300,000, and for performance below threshold cash incentives are entirely within the discretion of the Board, which may allocate among participating executives a total cash incentive pool of up to \$125,000, but only if earnings for the year exceed that amount.